rakhimov/scram/README.rst

 and uncertainty analysis with Monte Carlo simulations.
 This tool can handle non-coherent fault trees, containing NOT logic.

-SCRAM partially supports the OpenPSA_ model exchange format.
-SCRAM input and report files are based on this format.
+SCRAM input and report files are based on OpenPSA_ Model Exchange Format.
 For the current status of the OpenPSA MEF features in SCRAM, please see the `MEF Support`_ documentation.

-SCRAM generates a Graphviz Dot instruction file for a graphical representation of a fault tree.
-An experimental GUI front-end is under development with Qt_ for better visualization and manipulation of risk analysis models.
+The GUI front-end is provided
+for visualization and manipulation of risk analysis models and reports.

 To explore the performance of SCRAM or research fault trees, a fault tree generator script is provided,